PVSR-git/drapboxdemo/README.md

 - Deployed the project using a cloud platform, making it accessible online for users to view.
 ### Note:-
  #### Accordion:
  I used Accordion concept.
-AccordionItem manages its own state to show or hide the content when clicked
+AccordionItem manages its own state to show or hide the content when clicked.